-Accordingly, we need to ask, how do we analyze the state's adoption of a neo-liberalist policy which favors the free market, exportoriented economic enhancement economic dependences with the world market?
+Accordingly, we need to ask, how do we analyze the state's adoption of a neo-liberalist policy which favors the free market, export-oriented economic enhancement and economic dependences with the world market?
 First, it portrays what I have expressed earlier, the capital-led inclination at the grassroots level, the only matter that would allow the dwellers in Saan Trok Chao Pho Sua community to evade is money.
 The community dwellers are coerced into the materialization of the society, in which, their wellbeing and hardships are at stake.

 Second, the role of the political guardian as played by the state in the beginning of the decade is transformed drastically via the adoption of a liberal approach.
 Connors (2004:160) writes that "liberals give priority to market freedom; the state is recognized as providing the regulatory framework necessary for the operation of a free market".
 I argue that the state grants domestic capital such as that of the Saha Phattana Theedin land development company to carry out its expulsion of the slum community so that they can construct a pivot for all things materialized, a department store.
-It reiterates the state's exploitation "at the expense of the poor" (176) and the inattention to the local people's hazardous living conditions.
+It reiterates the state's exploitation "at the expense of the poor" (176) and the inattention to the local people's hazard-ous living conditions.

 The film reflects the situation at home regarding the state's approach on achieving the economic boom's effect on the powerless, the poor.
-It is what Sungsri (2004:274) terms "Nang sathorn sungkhom" where polemic issues or neglected problems of the grassroots are the central concern.
-The heart of Nang sathorn sungkhom or films reflecting society lies in the issues and concerns about the society and its people.
+It is what Sungsri (2004:274) terms "Nang sathorn sungkhom"15 where polemic issues or neglected problems of the grassroots are the central concern.
+The heart of Nang sathorn sunghhom or films reflecting society lies in the issues and concerns about the society and its people.
 Sungsri (2004:266) writes that this cultural form has oriented towards a new direction that "talk[s] about the essence of life and the misery of people such as prostitutes, slum-dwellers, and peasants".
 The depiction usually focuses on "the fate of poor people" as a direct effect and, to put it in Bell's (1997:60) words the "creators of the economy" of the marketdriven development policy.
-In the film, Boonpeng, the director of the office of the municipality's public service department tells a story about the hardships of the local intervention in the making of the films.
-As the discourse of development manifested its lack of care for the wellbeing of humanity, "the most popular films were of the nang chiwit or "drama," type, which appealed particularly to young women and focused on family, love and money, in the context of issues around tradition and modernity" in this period.
+In the film, Boonpeng, the director of the office of the municipality's public service department tells a story about the hardships of the local people.
+Sungsri (2004:276) states that part of the emergence of the theme, which concerns socio-economic disparity, originated from Thais who had lived through the previous decade where arguably the global-driven market economy was put into full force.
+Along Sungsri's line of expression, Boonpeng could be said to represent "the 'new-generation' government official [as a] reflection of the ideals of young Thais in the 1970s, who became the middle class in the 1980s.
+The films reminded them of the Thai commitment to the poor".
+Boonpeng does not come from money and experiences the same loss of